mvico28/NARUTO-SHIPPUDEN-Ultimate-Ninja-STORM-2-Ultrawide-Patch/README.md

 The game has a very strong 16/9 limit.
 This often affects overlays and designs, as well as 2D textures.
 In 32:9 you will see vignette effects more often.

 Ultrawide support:

+- Cutscenes: 98.5%
-Cutscenes: 98.5% // 3D areas and battle stages: 100% // Boss battles: 80% // Most 2D areas with custom pillarbox. // Many UI elements have been repositioned.
+- 3D areas and battle stages: 100%
+- Boss battles: 80%
+- 2D areas with custom pillarbox: 95%

+Other adjustments for ultrawide:

+- Target fix -> Deidara vs. Gaara
+- Matrix fix -> Jiraiya vs. Pain
+- FOV adjusted to match resolution
+- HUD scaled to 16/9 -> no stretching
+- UI elements have been repositioned where possible
+- Pop-in fix

+2D pillarbox created for the following resolutions:
+- 2560x1080
+- 3440x1440
+- 3840x1080
+- 5120x1440

 32:9
 ![Screenshot 2025-04-27 181916](https://github.com/user-attachments/assets/2f4efc0b-98c8-4fa6-aeac-9d67c28d76b7)